jlnhnng/lens-capi-extension/README.md

 or

-Click on the following link `lens://app/extensions/install/@jlnhnng/clusterapi`
+Click on the following link: [Install Extension](lens://app/extensions/install/@jlnhnng/clusterapi)

 ## Development